afcapel/alondra/README.md

 ### Push record changes to the client

-Some times you are just interested in pushing record updates to subscribed clients.
-This is as simple as annotating your model:
+Sometimes you are just interested in pushing record updates to subscribed clients.
+You can do that annotating your model:

 ```ruby
   class Presence < ActiveRecord::Base